-Actuator Power-up Duration Chained Ball The drop rate of the GP dispenser is twice its 20 seconds normal rate $(rate = 2)$ .
-The speed of the conveyor is now half its normal 20 seconds speed ( $speed = 0.5$ ). or Arch The drop rate of the GP dispenser is now half its 20 seconds normal speed ( $rate = 0.5$ ). or A black GP is dropped on the conveyor.
-N/A Twister Conveyor belt freeze ( $speed = 0$ ).
-10 seconds 1.5x conveyor speed for the mushroom nearest 20 seconds to the middle of the playing field ( $speed = 1.5$ ).
-Mushrooms or 2x conveyor speed for the mushroom farthest 20 seconds from the middle of the playing field ( $speed = 2$ ).
-Hinged Board Single-use conveyor direction flip.
-N/A
+Actuator Power-up Duration Chained Ball The drop rate of the GP dispenser is twice its normal rate ($rate = 2$).
+20 seconds The speed of the conveyor is now half its normal speed ($speed = 0.5$).
+20 seconds or Arch The drop rate of the GP dispenser is now three times its normal speed ($rate = 3$).
+20 seconds or A black GP is dropped on the conveyor.
+N/A Twister Conveyor belt freeze (speed $= 0$).
+10 seconds 1.5x conveyor speed for the mushroom nearest to the middle of the playing field (speed = 1.5).
+20 seconds Mushrooms or 2x conveyor speed for the mushroom farthest from the middle of the playing field (speed = 2).
+20 seconds Hinged Board Single-use conveyor direction flip.N/A